Find Nursing Colleges

 undefined

-About 66% of those who receive a bachelor's degree in registered nursing at SUNY Empire are white.
-This is above average for this degree on the nationwide level.
+About 51% of those who receive a bachelor's degree in registered nursing at SUNY Empire are white.
+This is typical for this degree on the nationwide level.
+Prospective students may be interested in knowing that this school graduates 3% more racial-ethnic minorities in its registered nursing bachelor's program than the national average.*

 The following table and chart show the race/ethnicity for students who recently graduated from SUNY Empire State College with a bachelor's in registered nursing.